-At the time of an annual or interim reexamination of income, if the federal tax refund was received during the 12 months preceding the effective date of the reexamination, then the amount of the refund that was received by the family is subtracted from the total value of the account in which the federal tax refund or refundable tax credits were deposited.
-When the subtraction results in a negative number, then the balance of the asset is considered \$0.
+At the time of an annual or interim reexamination of income, if the federal tax refund was received during the 12 months preceding the effective date of the reexamination, then the amount of the refund that was received by the family is subtracted from the total value of the account in which the federal tax refund or refundable tax credits were depositednet family assets.
+When the subtraction results in a negative number, then the balance of the asset is considered \$0net family assets are considered \$0.